NVasileiadis93/uniGasFoam/doc/GUIDE.md

 # About uniGasFoam usage
 Using uniGasFoam will be relatively straightforward for users who are already familiar with OpenFOAM solvers.
 The uniGasFoam solver is based on the well-established dsmcFoam+ solver and thus, share a lot of similarities.

+# Running uniGasFoam
+The tutorial cases found in the *tutorials/uniGasFoam* directory are a great starting point to run and test uniGasFoam.

+To run uniGasFoam as a background process and output the case progress to a log file, execute:
+* uniGasFoam > log &

+Like any other OpenFOAM solver, uniGasFoam can be run in parallel by decomposing the flow domain.
+To decompose the case and run uniGasFoam in parallel in the background and output the case progress to a log file, execute in sequence:
+* decomposePar
+* uniGasFoam -n [nprocs] -parallel > log &

 # Case file structure
 The uniGasFoam solver follows the typical file structure of any OpenFOAM application.
 The base directory (referred to as *[case]*) contains all the directories and files required to run a uniGasFoam simulation.
 Under this directory, two additional directories named *system* and *constant* are needed.